noahbds/commands_keybinding/README.md

-GArry's Mod addon that allow to bind a command to a keyboard key
+Garry's Mod addon that allow to bind a command to a keyboard key